This is the multi-page printable view of this section. Click here to print.

 Prerequisites

-You have a GitHub account (public github.com required, so that a container can be submitted to the public NeuroDesk OpenRecon repository and built)
+You need a public GitHub account so the container can be submitted to the public Neurodesk OpenRecon repository and built.

 Process